If you’re like us, there are few things scarier than the sight of your phone facedown on the pavement.

 You tend to buy whatever is affordable and will get the job done.
 In most cases, you’re unwilling to pay more than $300 for a phone.
 But you do like a capable smartphone.
 You jump for the insurance because it should save you money.

-Here’s where refurbished replacements cause bigger problems.
-There’s a good chance your refurbished replacement was actually cheaper to buy yourself than replace through your insurance.
-In this example, you’d have paid 93% of retail for a device only worth 75% of retail at best.
+Even if you don't mind a refurbished phone, there’s a good chance your it will be cheaper to buy it yourself than replace through your insurance.
+In this example, you’d have paid of retail for a device only worth 75% of retail at best.

 To make matters worse, if your phone was older, there’s a good chance that your replacement won’t even be the same model of phone that you had before.

 Is phone insurance worth it in this scenario?
 Verdict: Probably not